subash003/Simple-Nginx-Webapp/README.md

-# Sample-Nginx-Webapp
+# Sample Nginx WebApp
-Sample Web Application on Nginx server
+Docker based Web Application on Nginx server for CVE testing

+# For Education Use only